-Together with the generosity of our donors, we look forward to continuing this rich legacy in the years to come, and to building a better, stronger Canada one child at a time.
+Together with the generosity of our donors, we look forward to continuing this rich legacy and continuing to grow in the years to come, and to building a better, stronger Canada one child at a time.

 Children’s Aid Foundation of Canada is an ally to and an advocate for children and youth involved in or at risk of entering the child welfare system.
 We:

 - Remove barriers that limit the potential of children and youth who have experienced or are at risk of experiencing abuse and neglect;

 - Provide a powerful voice for all those committed to the young people whom we serve; and